jhuang38/covid-data/README.md

 ## Todos
 - add easier search queries, e.g should be able to enter "South Korea" instead of "Korea, South"
-- make site more responsive - work on iphones at the very least
 - general polish on website